caltechlibrary/dataset-instruction/02-large-data.md

     dsindexer title-authors.json title-authors.bleve
 ```

-This command will take a while to run (hours on my desktop system, indexing only the title
+Depending on the data, this command might take awhile to run.
+Authors and
+titles is quick, but including full abstracts makes it much longer for the
-took 1/2 on my work desktop).
-Additionally Indexes can also become quiet large (just the title
+indexes to run.
+Additionally indexes can become quiet large (the example
-field took up nearly 200 meg of displace).
+indexes take up almost 400 MB of diskspace).

 Normally you don't start by indexing the whole collection.
 You index just a sample to make
 sure everything is working.
 Once the index structure is as you like it then you start the